Adaptive In-Context Learning with Large Language Models for Bundle Generation

 \subsection{Recommendation with Bundle Generation}

-Several studies have explored bundle recommendation with generation.
+Several studies explore bundle recommendation with generation.
 In the early stage, bundles are created via frequent itemsets mining algorithm~\cite{agrawal1994fast,sun2022revisiting}.
 Later, they are formed by adhering to specific hard constraints.
 For instance, greedy-based methods create bundles by minimizing the cost~\cite{garfinkel2006design,xie2010breaking}, or fulfilling other requirements~\cite {parameswaran2011recommendation,pathak2017generating}.
 Heuristic methods form bundles by maximizing customer adoption~\cite{yang2012bundle}, expected revenue~\cite{beladev2016recommender}, or sharing the same category~\cite{kouki2019product}.
 Preference elicitation methods produce bundles via users' preference for cost and quality~\cite{xie2014generating,dragone2018no}.
 Others frame bundle generation as a Quadratic Knapsack Problem~\cite{zhu2014bundle} to maximize the expected reward.
 Recent studies mainly resort to DL techniques for bundle generation, such as Seq2Seq based methods~\cite{bai2019personalized,chen2019pog,wei2022towards}, and graph-generation based method~\cite{chang2021bundle}.
-Other works treat it as combinatorial optimization~\cite{deng2021build} or Markov Decision Process~\cite{he2022bundle} and adopt reinforcement learning (RL) to compose bundles.

-However, they suffer from various drawbacks (see Table~\ref{tab:bundle-generation}).
-Specifically, some methods can only generate fixed-size or single bundles~\cite{pathak2017generating,zhu2014bundle}; some overlook personalization~\cite{kouki2019product,agrawal1994fast}; and others exhibit high complexity and limited scalability~\cite{chang2021bundle}.
+Other works treat it as combinatorial optimization~\cite{deng2021build} or Markov Decision Process~\cite{he2022bundle} and adopt reinforcement learning to compose bundles.
+However, they suffer from various drawbacks (see Table~\ref{tab:bundle-generation}): some methods can only generate fixed-size bundles or a single bundle for each user~\cite{pathak2017generating,zhu2014bundle}; some overlook personalization~\cite{kouki2019product,agrawal1994fast}; and others exhibit high complexity and limited scalability~\cite{chang2021bundle}.
 Most importantly, they generally fail to understand user intent at the semantic level during bundle generation.
 Consequently, the created bundles may be less comprehensible and aligned with users' actual needs.